-Heart of Cook Grant Applications for 2018, have now closed.
+Heart of Cook Grant Applications are currently closed.

-The Heart of Cook is currently accepting their next round of grant applications for 2018.
-The deadline for grant submission for both the mini-grants and the standard grant program is February 9, 2018.
+The Heart of Cook grant application submissions for both mini-grants and the standard grant program is in February.
 Mini-grants are for small projects requesting $100-$500.
-The standard grant program is for grants of $501 - $10,000.
+The standard grant program is for grants of $501-$10,000.
 Organizations can apply for only one grant per year.
 Organizations that have received grant dollars for three consecutive years are ineligible to apply for one year.

 All grant submissions must be completed online.
 The Heart of Cook grant program is green!
-All grant applications are handled electronically.
+All grant applications are submitted electronically.
 To fill out a grant application: